Abbess Roding: History

-Other traditional names for the village and its previous parish were 'Abbott's Roothing' or 'Abbots Roding'.
-It was in the Hundred of Ongar.
-At the Dissolution, Henry VIII sold the Barking Abbey's estate to Robert Chertsey.
+In 1845, authorisation from parliament was sought to build the Dunstable, London and Birmingham railway, which would have run from Leighton Buzzard to Maldon running through the Rodings, but authorisation was only granted to connect Dunstable to the line at Leighton Buzzard (8 & 9 Vict. c. xxxvii).
 In 1882 Abbess Roding was in the Ongar Union—poor relief provision set up under the Poor Law Amendment Act 1834 —and part of the Rural Deanery of Ongar.
 The registers of the church of St Edmund date to 1560.
 The church, restored in 1867, had attached an 1882 benefice of a rectory with residence, in the gift of and held by Rev. Lawrence Capel Cure of Balliol College, Oxford.
-There also existed a Congregational chapel.
 Sir Henry Selwin-Ibbetson, Bt was Lord of the Manor and principal landowner.
 There was 1393 acre of parish land supporting a population of 237.
 Crops grown at the time were chiefly wheat, barley and beans, on a heavy soil with a clay subsoil.
 Parish occupations included seven farmers, a beer retailer, and the licensee of The Anchor public house.